single-spa/single-spa.js.org/website/versioned_docs/version-5.x/cross-microfrontend-imports-outside-of-an-mfe-architecture.md

+---
+id: cross-microfrontend-imports-outside-of-an-mfe-architecture
-# Cross microfrontend imports outside of an MFE architecture
+title: Cross microfrontend imports outside of an MFE architecture
+sidebar_label: Mixed architectures
+---

-This document aims to highlight problems and explore some solutions related to sharing code between a project that is an MFE and another project that is not an MFE.
+This document aims to highlight problems and explore some solutions related to sharing code between a project that is built with single-spa and another project that is not.
 Sharing code between different projects has been common in the JS ecosystem for years.
 When sharing code between mixed architectures there are a few challenges that should be examined in depth.
 Depending on how your MFE code is [divided, built, and delivered](/docs/separating-applications) you will have different challenges in sharing code between projects of different architectures.

-# Decision Tree

 This document is structured as a decision tree using your [MFE application structure as the top level decision](/docs/separating-applications).